wix-incubator/erb/bootstrap/wix-bootstrap-ng/README.md

 Allows you to server express app(s) via on PORT and MOUNT_POINT.
 Can be called multiple times.

 Parameters:
- - fileExportingFunction - js file exporting a function that gets an `config` (given you used `.config('./lib/config')`) and must return either express router or application.
+ - fileExportingFunction - path (absolute or from cwd) to a js file exporting a function that gets an `config` (given you used `.config('./lib/config')`) and must return either express router or application.
 Can return a `Promise`.

 ```js
 const express = require('express');